-Mark Watson’s project, Hotel Alpha, the novel of which we review in our fiction section, is more than just a book.
-The Hotel Alpha website has 100 short stories you can read, one for each room.
-We’re delighted to be able to bring you one of the stories to read here…
+Mark Watson’s project, Hotel Alpha, the novel of which we review in our fiction section here, is more than just a book.
+The Hotel Alpha website had 100 short stories to read, one for each room.
+[The website has ended, the stories are now available as a separate book – Ed] We’re delighted that the publishers have let us bring you one of the stories to read here…

 Every room of the Hotel Alpha has witnessed hundreds of stories – some incidental, some life-changing and many of them intertwined in ways that the guests couldn’t possibly know.
 In these 100 stories, secrets are exposed, love lost and found, memories created and relived, and unforeseen consequences spiral.
 Characters from the novel Hotel Alpha are revealed in unexpected ways, and new ones make their mark on the thirty-year history of London’s most extraordinary hotel.